jaysmith256/KNN-Tutorial/README.md

-# KNN Model Introduction Tutorial
+# KNN Model using Diabetes Data - Introduction Tutorial

 Objective of the project:
 *Provide introductory tutorial for simple tasks taken to leverage the K-nearest neighbor model from sklearn